praveens-git-bit/techconnect/exercise4.md

     **Note:** It takes approximately 5-8 min to complete execution.

-16. Notice the cells as they get exexuted, **scroll down** to check next cell.
+16. Notice the cells as they get executed, **scroll down** to check next cell.

     ![task-3.1.2.png](media/labMedia/f34.png)